jlongster/electron-with-server-example/README.md

 You have to know a decent amount about Electron to set up a background process which is why I created this.

+**Note: running a node process is dangerous.** If the node process gets compromised in any way and you haven't sandboxed your app (available on macOS and Windows), the attacker has full access to the OS.
+You need to avoid running untrusted JS at all costs if you are going to enable node anywhere in your app.
+Be careful.
+This is meant to be used with 100% local apps where even the frontend is pulled from local files, not from a webserver.

 ## Running

 ```